Is Alesse A Low-dose Birth Control

 Monitor Your Mood and Mental Health

 Hormonal birth control can affect mood and mental health in some women.
-Pay attention to any changes in your mood, such as increased anxiety, depression, or irritability.
+But pay attention to any changes in your mood, such as increased anxiety, depression, or irritability.
 If you have a history of mental health issues, be especially vigilant.

 If you experience significant mood changes, talk to your healthcare provider.
 They can help determine if Alesse is the right choice for you or recommend alternative options.